 - A formal knowledge and skills requirement assessment, which may include a paraeducation apprenticeship program

 Many types of teacher aide training programs exist.
 Certificate, career diploma and associate degree programs are available from many community colleges, universities, career colleges and online schools.
-Some teacher aide certificate and associate degree programs allow students to focus on special education.
+Some teacher aide certificate and associate online education degree programs allow students to focus on special education.
 Online degrees in teacher aide studies allow currently employed paraeducators the scheduling flexibility to better balance work and family needs.

 Additionally, free training may be available.
 Through its Project PARA program, the University of Nebraska--Lincoln offers free web-based self-study programs for paraeducators that may satisfy a portion of a state's education requirements these professionals.